 You heard me.
 Weak plot.
 I have always found the story of Cinderella to be one of the least deserving tales in the past four centuries or so to get the attention that it has been given.
 The thing that stands out the most is that Cinderella and the Prince fall in love after little interaction and plan on getting hitched to each other.
 Prince Charming in this version, thank God, has a bit more than just a pretty face to his name.
 Another plot deficiency is that most of the tale takes place during the time after the ball invites are given out and Cinderella fleas from the said occasion.
 This time period typically encompasses too many extraneous scenes that don't add much to plot or characterization, save for the dress-ripping sequence, and mainly serves only for the fantasy backbone of the Fairy Godmother and her gifts.
 To bring about a satisfying experience from these place-holding proceedings is not too easy, and can only be achieved if the main focus of the film is on the scenes before the ball notice goes out and after the Prince starts searching for the strange girl who left behind her glass slipper.
 With the former, more is now provided, but containing mostly the couple preludes before and between the deaths of Cinderella's biological family, and not more of what we do need: to see more cruelty given by the new family to encourage us to get excited over the bits where poor Cinderella tries to reach her happy ending and escape an abusive household.
 The 1950 film captured that well, and provided more compassion for Cinderella because she loses her family and is exposed to adversity from other human beings at a very young age, becoming a very shy person that lets others push her around too often.
 Unlike that film, this Cinderella is already a teenager and almost fully developed when she is made a labor slave, so she is more rebellious and outspoken.

-My favorite adaptation of Cinderella so far is still the one in which Drew Barrymore stars, where political subtext is handled professionally throughout, all the characters have life and are not thin caricatures, and the plot and story are fully realized.
+My favorite adaptation of Cinderella so far is still the one in which Drew Barrymore stars, where political subtext is handled in a charming, post-feminist way throughout, all the characters have life and are not thin caricatures, and the plot and story are fully realized.

 With this new film, the stars are likeable and the cinematography, visuals, and settings are gorgeous and pleasing to the eyes.
 In the end, though, the portions of the film that are given the most focus matter the most, especially with a thin, easy-to-be-unfocused tightrope of a plot like this.